The Pareto principle is often called the 80-20 rule and refers to the idea that 80% of the results come from just 20% of the work.

 Credit card debt is bad because it’s expensive and it’s often not for something that will benefit you for many years.
 It’s also usually a sign that someone is living beyond their means, which is a polite way of saying you’re stealing from your future self.

 If you did nothing else but avoid paying interest on a credit card, you’d be farther ahead than your peers who do.
-Of the households that have credit card debt, the average household has over $16,000 of it according to Nerdwallet.
+According to the Federal Reserve Bank of New York, Americans’ total credit card debt totalled $986 billion in the first quarter of 2023!

-If instead you invested those $56 a month in an index fund earning 8% per annum for just 15 years – you would have over $19,000.
+If instead you invested that $52 a month in an index fund earning 8% per annum for just 5 years – you would have over $3,800.

 How does the Prime Directive apply?
 When you take on debt, you’re taking on an obligation to pay back that debt with interest.
-If you rack up $16,000 in credit card debt, you’ve committed $640 of your future funds, each month, to the credit card company.
+If you rack up credit card debt, you’ve spent tomorrow’s money.
+You’ve committed those dollars to the credit card company.

 You would be far better to find ways to save up for your purchases so you aren’t obligated yourself to a company with such a high price tag.